SlimeVR/SlimeVR-Docs-Site/src/firmware/configuring-project.md

 Your firmware for your MCU and IMU configuration should now be complete!

-*Created by adigyran#1121 with help from Musicman247#1341, edited by NWB#5135, edited and styled by CalliePepper#0666 and Emojikage#3095*
+*Created by adigyran with help from Musicman247#1341, edited by nwbx01, edited and styled by calliepepper and emojikage*

 <script src="../assets/js/configuring-defines.js"></script>